Thought provoking questions that

 To prove the Bible is not inerrant one needs only to prove one error.

-Further we have no way of telling which version is correct, and worse they might all be incorrect, with the original 'correct' version lost.
+Further we have no way of telling which version is correct.
+Even worse they might all be incorrect, with the original 'correct' version lost.
 Hence every verse of the bible must be treated as suspect and so the whole thing is the next best thing to 'completely bloody useless.'

 Our response: I disagree.